d-kuro/d-kuro/README.md

 Hello, I'm Dai Kurosawa.
 I work as an SRE in Tokyo.

-I love Kubernetes and Go!
+I Love Kubernetes and Go!

 ### 💬 Want to connect?